jaijain96/k8s_experiments/notes/kubernetes-components.md

 ### kube-apiserver

-The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
-The API server is the frontend for the Kubernetes control plane.
+The API server is a component of the Kubernetes `Control Plane` that exposes the Kubernetes API.
+The API server is the frontend for the Kubernetes `Control Plane`.

 The main implementation of a Kubernetes API server is `kube-apiserver`.
 `kube-apiserver` is designed to scale horizontally — that is, it scales by